 In this article, I will cover the basics of Pardot and show you how it works with Salesforce CRM.
 Then, I will introduce you to Salesforce connector.
 Finally, I will throw some light on default sync behavior, what objects can be synced and, how to set up connector between Pardot and Salesforce CRM.

 Business Use case: – Donald Barnes is working as Marketing Automation Specialist at Universal Containers.
 They are planning to migrate to Pardot from other marketing automation tool.
 At Universal Containers they are using Salesforce CRM to better manage their customers.
 Donald Barnes doesn’t have experience with Pardot, so he wants to understand sync behavior between these two systems as well as Salesforce connector setup process.

 Solution to above business requirement

 Applicable to a Pardot org where Allowing Multiple Prospects with the Same Email Address is not enabled

-Currently, it allows you to sync Leads, Contacts, Accounts, Opportunities, Campaigns, Email Activity and Custom objects (available as an add-on at Pro Edition and is included in Ultimate Edition) with Salesforce.
-Before syncing up a custom field, for example, Prospects custom field with Lead Custom field, make sure that it is mapped correctly.
+Currently, Pardot allows you to sync Leads, Contacts, Accounts, Opportunities, Campaigns, Email Activity and Custom objects (available as an add-on at Pro Edition and is included in Ultimate Edition) with Salesforce.
+Before syncing up a custom field – for example, Prospects custom field with Lead Custom field, make sure that it is mapped correctly.

 Syncing behavior from Pardot to Salesforce

-To start the Pardot to sync prospect with a record in Salesforce, you must have either an existing lead or contact record that has a matching email address, or a prospect is synced to Salesforce when the prospect has been assigned to a user.
-There are various ways to which you can assign user to a prospect record in Pardot
+For Pardot to sync prospect with a record in Salesforce, you must (i) either have an existing lead or a contact record that has a matching email address.
+Or, (ii) have a prospect sync to Salesforce, by assigning to a user.
+There are various ways in which you can assign a user to a prospect record in Pardot:

 - Automation Rule